 - Disproportionate Retribution: Clayface getting Poison Ivy a Christmas gift of Potpourri (dead and dried-out flowers meant to smell good) resulted in him blackballed from the Iceberg for years so they didn't have to deal with Ivy freaking out and destroying the bar.

 - Dropped a Bridge on Him: Stephanie Brown is murdered offscreen by a serial killer between two chapters of "Polishing Silver."

 - First-Person Smartass: Selina slips into this.

-- Flanderization: Pretty much any woman Batman has ever been hinted at romantically besides Selina has had their negative personality characteristics played Up to Eleven so that they are nothing but annoying self-absorbed harpies or immature, irrisponsible idiots; there is little doubt that this is entirely intentional.
-Character development eventually brings (some, but not all of) them out of this, but the fact that they were in this at all is so disappointing from an otherwise amazing author.
+- Flanderization: Pretty much any woman Batman has ever been hinted at romantically besides Selina has had their negative personality characteristics played Up to Eleven so that they are nothing but annoying self-absorbed harpies or immature, irresponsible idiots; there is little doubt that this is entirely intentional.
+Character development eventually brings (some, but not all of) them out of this.

 - Functional Magic: Rule Magic; specifically, anything you do gets paid back threefold.
 Doesn't work out so well for Zatanna when she tried to mind-wipe Batman.

 - Genre Savvy: Greg "Giggles" Brady has this by the truckload.
 Joker gets that "let's kill all the henchmen because it's Thursday" glint in his eye?
 Time to take the hyenas for a walk!
 Is that Batman approaching?
 Better be the first one to fight him, because the last henchman standing usually gets used as a hostage or killed by Joker since they attacked the Bat last.
 He's a self-appointed "brawler" because the lookouts have a short life span.